lumicks/pylake/docs/tutorial/force_calibration/force_calibration.rst

 When the viscosity parameter is omitted, this function will automatically be used to look up the viscosity of water for that particular temperature

-The following figure shows the effect of mis-specifying temperature on the accuracy of the calibration.
+The following figure shows the effect of mis-specifying temperature on the accuracy of the (passive) calibration.
 The left panel shows the temperature dependence of the viscoscity of water over the expected temperature range for a typical experiment.
 The three right panels show the percent error expected for various calibration parameters as a function of specified temperature.
 The dashed vertical line indicates the actual temperature of the experiment (which corresponds to 0% error):

 .. image:: figures/temperature_dependence.png
   :nbattach: